 There’s nothing like an unexpected car repair coming to ruin all your plans to get out of debt.
 Life will continue to happen while you’re focused on how to pay off your debt, which is why you need an emergency savings account.

 paid off half your balance but then can’t pay for an emergency, you’d just have to charge it again.
-Most experts advise having three to six months’ of living expenses in savings, so when you’re putting it together, your budget should include a line item for savings.
+Most experts advise having three to six months’ worth of living expenses in savings, so when you’re putting your budget together, it should include a line item for savings.

 Having a side hustle has almost become an American institution, right up there with apple pie.
 Many people now maximize free time by making jewelry to sell on Etsy, driving for a ride-sharing service or dog-sitting.
 The answer to “how do I pay off my debt?” could be brainstorming ways to earn extra cash.